According to the Cisco Global Cloud Index, 94 percent of all workloads will run in some form of cloud environment by 2021.

 The complexity of managing both environments can slow down a migration strategy.
 With the interconnected nature of many enterprise systems it is not feasible for most large organizations to forklift everything into a public environment all at once.
 Additionally, physical dependencies (machines and IoT), performance (low latency applications), and security/privacy concerns will require some workloads to stay at the edge for the foreseeable future.

 This necessitates a phased approach for some systems while others that will never fully migrate to the cloud need to be architected to their “new normal”.
 This evolution of the IT landscape calls for connectivity solutions that legacy VPN or dedicated circuit solutions are only partially capable of and inefficient at handling.
 Hardware expenses, deployment complexity, and support costs erode the gains offered by public cloud and thus hinder the case for migration.

 However, there are ways to ease this transition and construct an architecture that assembles resources without forcing an all-or-nothing approach to the cloud.
 By leveraging the latest in cloud-native software-defined networking, IT and network administrators can connect disparate ecosystem resources and centralize the required management functions.
-This not only simplifies the complexity of managing hundreds to thousands of cloud and on-premise connections, but also streamlines the cloud deployment of new services, no matter their IT dependencies.
+This not only simplifies the complexity of managing hundreds to thousands of connections, but also streamlines the cloud deployment of new services, no matter their IT dependencies.